Commuter and resident parking

 - Citations are issued by Stanford’s Department of Public Safety and SP+.
 Stanford Transportation does not administer and cannot change parking citations.
 Pay or appeal a parking ticket.

-If people are parking in your lot who shouldn't be, request enforcement by calling the Stanford police dispatch office at 329-2413.
+If you believe people are parking in your lot who shouldn't be, request enforcement by calling:

 Never park on unposted dirt, grass or along undesignated roadsides.
 If an area is not specifically marked for parking, assume you may not park there.

 Stanford's parking regulations require that car owners keep their license plates visible so the parking enforcement officer can see them.
 We also require the license plate number and permit number be written on the windshield portion of your car cover using permanent marker.